openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/add_numerical_input_problem.rst

 For example, to identify the correct answers as 5, 6, or 7, but not 8, specify ``[5,8)``.
 To identify the correct answers as 6, 7, and 8, but not 5, specify ``(5,8]``.
-.. :diataxis-type: how-to
-.. _Use Feedback in a Numerical Input Problems:

 ===============
 Adding Feedback